romanpauk/dingo/test/matrix/README.md

 - Runtime-only containers cannot use static bindings.
 - Mixed containers require at least one static binding and may add runtime bindings.
-- Runtime-key query features require query container traits.
+- Runtime-key view features require view container traits.
 - Runtime-key registration is runtime-only unless static fixed-key bindings are added to the library.
 - `external` scope requires caller-supplied storage.